csound/manual/docs/opcodes/outletk.md

 _ksignal_ -- krate output signal

-During performance, the krate output signal is sent to each instance of an instrument containing an inlet port to which this outlet has been connected using the [Examples](../../opcodes/connect)e>
+During performance, the krate output signal is sent to each instance of an instrument containing an inlet port to which this outlet has been connected using the connect opcode.
+The signals of all the outlets connected to an inlet are summed in the inlet.

+## Examples

 Here is an example of the outletk opcode.
-It uses the file [outletk.csd](../../examples/outletk.csd).
+It uses the file [outletk.csd](../examples/outletk.csd).

 ``` csound-csd title="Example of the outletk opcode." linenums="1"
 --8<-- "examples/outletk.csd"